lukeburns/morphable/readme.md

 view.on('unload', (state, element) => console.log('unloaded element'))
 ```

-reactive elements stop reacting to changes when they are removed from the dom.
+elements start and stop reacting to changes when they are added to and removed from the dom.

 ## example